FlorianLudwig/rueckenwind/sphinx/getting_started.rst

 Routing
 =======

-At the heard of rückenwind there is routing of http requests.
-It draws insparation from several other projects, like `Flask <http://flask.pocoo.org/>`_ .
+At the heart of rückenwind there is routing of http requests.
+It draws inspiration from several other projects, like `Flask <http://flask.pocoo.org/>`_ .

 Design notes